Matthew 5:12: Analysis

-France notes that the word glad in the original is actually a more complex term meaning "joy in the face of persecution and martyrdom" that has no easy translation in English.
+R. T. France notes that the word "glad" in the original is actually a more complex term meaning "joy in the face of persecution and martyrdom" that has no easy translation in English.

-Some have been concerned about how closely this verse links good behaviour to eternal rewards, and that it implies that concern about these rewards is the main consideration in being moral.
-Albright and Mann notes that the idea of rewards and punishments has "undeniable prominence" in the Gospel of Matthew.
-Hill feels that reward can be read as simply "good repute," the opposite of the slander in the previous verse.
+Some commentators have been concerned about how closely this verse links good behaviour to eternal rewards, and that it implies that concern about these rewards is the main consideration in being moral.
+Albright and Mann note that the idea of rewards and punishments has "undeniable prominence" in the Gospel of Matthew.
+Hill feels that reward can be read as simply "good repute", the opposite of the slander in the previous verse.
 Albright and Mann note that heaven is not here referring to the modern idea of a place that one goes after death which only developed later, rather it refers simply to "being with God."